 - The Stakeholder Engagement Committee, which recommends ways to strengthen the organization's relationship with key stakeholders in the justice system.

 The chair, in consultation with our chief executive officer, appoints the members of these committees, unless the board directs otherwise.
-Specific inquiries should be directed to the corporate secretary.

 Board governance practices